jdidion/xphyle/README.md

 * Add support for archive formats
     * tar, zip
     * Recognize .tgz, .tbz2, and .tlz extensions
-    * Support 7zip archives: this is problematic as it depends on 7zip being installed, with no pure python fallback
-    * Consider using libarchive (if installed) via one of the several available python packages.
-Will have to do performance testing to determine whether this should be the first option or the second to try.
-    * Many other archive formats that might be supported - which are most important? arc, cab (windows-specific), dmg (mac-specific), iso9660, lzh, rar, xar, zz

 ## Beyond

-* Consider natively supporting other popular compression formats:
+* Support other popular compression formats:
     * LZW: the only decent library is python-lzw, and it doesn't provide an open method
     * Snappy (via python-snappy): this is problematic since it depends on libsnappy, with no pure python fallback
+* Support other popular archive formats
+    * 7zip archives: this is problematic as it depends on 7zip being installed, with no pure python fallback
+    * Consider using libarchive (if installed) via one of the several available python packages.
+Will have to do performance testing to determine whether this should be the first option or the second to try.
+    * Which others? arc, cab (windows-specific), dmg (mac-specific), iso9660, lzh, rar, xar, zz